zkamvar/stunning-barnacle/Rollout.md

 ## Rollout Plan

 The rollout will involve three phases for each of the independent components: alpha, beta, and release.

 ### January

 Github Workflow --- Deployment

 :   Concept incoroporated into styles and deployed to R repositories using Jekyll lessons.
+(Françios will take care of this 4th week of January).

+ - Figure out recruitment plan for target audiences.

+ - Present on plan at CT meeting.

 ### February

 GitHub Workflow --- Pull Requests

 :   1.
-Demonstration of concept in a fork of R-based repositories (incubator, swc, dc, and lc) with Jekyll architecture.
-Demonstrate pull requests.
+(Zhian) Demonstration of concept in a fork of R-based repositories (incubator, swc, dc, and lc) with Jekyll architecture.
+Demonstrate pull requests in maintainer meeting.
-    2. Create pull requests to merge in code.
+    2. Ask people to test this on their own lessons
+    3. Include incubator lesson.

+    Feedback plan: ???
+    Delivery plan: ???

+Lesson Structure

+:   1.
+(Zhian) Demonstrate lesson structure at the maintainer meeting.

+    Feedback Plan: ???
+    Delivery Plan: ???